anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter04.rst

      - To ensure the CPU allocation ratio between the vCPU and the physical CPU core is 1:1, the sum of the CPU requests and limits by the containers in the Pod specifications must remain less than the allocatable quantity of CPU resources (that is, requests.cpu < allocatable.cpu and limits.cpu < allocatable.cpu).
-     - infra.com.cfg.001 :cite:t:`refmodel` Chapter 5, section Virtual Compute Profiles
+     - infra.com.cfg.001 :cite:t:`refmodel_ra2` Chapter 5, section Virtual Compute Profiles
-     - :cite:t:`anuket-ri2` Chapter 3, section Infrastructure Requirements
+     - :cite:t:`anuket-ri2_ra2` Chapter 3, section Infrastructure Requirements
    * - ra2.ch.007
      - IPv6DualStack
      - To support IPv4/IPv6 dual-stack networking, the Kubernetes Node OS must support and be allocated routable IPv4